-Sunlamp products emit UV that is similar to, or more powerful than, that emitted by the sun.
+Sunlamps emit UV that is similar to, or more powerful than, that emitted by the sun.
 Therefore, exposure to sunlamp products can also lead to skin cancer.
-Some experts argue that artificial tanning is less dangerous because the intensity of light and the time spent tanning are controlled.
+Some experts argue that artificial tanning is less dangerous, because the intensity of light and the time spent tanning are controlled.
 There is limited evidence to support these claims.
 On the other hand, sunlamps may be more dangerous than the sun because they can be used at the same intensity every day of the year -- something that is unlikely for the sun because of winter weather and cloud cover.
 They can also be more dangerous because people can expose their entire bodies at each session, which would be difficult to do outdoors.

 The FDA requires manufacturers of sunlamps to develop an exposure schedule and establish a maximum recommended exposure time based on the UV emission characteristics of their products.

 UV and the intense visible light emitted from sunlamp products can also damage the eyes, so it is important to wear proper protective eyewear while tanning indoors.